News 19 is taking over 9 p.m. on North Alabama’s CW

-News 19 launched a new newscast at 9 on North Alabama’s CW, so you can get your primetime news before 10.
-We hope you’ll join us!
+News 19 launched a new newscast at 9 p.m. on North Alabama’s CW, so you can get your primetime news before 10 p.m.
+We hope you will join us!

 News 19 at 9 p.m. is anchored during the week by Shevaun Bryan, Greg Screws, and Jason Simpson.
 Seriously, who doesn’t like getting their daily dose of important news an hour early?